rcrowther/django-tml/README.md

     <div class="warning"><p>Lorem ipsum dolor</p></div>

+That is more than enough explanation in a README devoted to a module.
 I give up.
 Try pasting this into a TML field,

     #article